cran/gptstudio/tests/testthat/_snaps/gpt_queries.md

       [1] "system"

       [[1]][[1]]$content
       You are a helpful chat bot that answers questions for an R programmer working in the RStudio IDE.
-TThey consider themselves to be a beginner R programmer.
+They consider themselves to be a beginner R programmer.
 Provide answers with their skill level in mind.

       [[1]][[2]]